stfc/PSyclone/doc/user_guide/psyke.rst

 .. note::

-  Driver creation in LFRic is not yet fully supported, and will be tracked in issue #1392.
+  Driver creation in LFRic is not yet fully supported, and is tracked in issue #1392.